cjb/codex-blackboard/README.md

     $ meteor
     <browse to localhost:3000>

-Note that you'll code is pushed live to the server as you make changes, so you can just leave meteor running.
+Note that your code is pushed live to the server as you make changes, so you can just leave meteor running.
 Occassionally we make changes to the database schema -- add new sample data, change how things are organized, etc.
 In those cases: